The Trajectory Problem

 step at a time.
 That page closed with a scope note we now make good on.
 The discrete denoising chain

-admits a continuous-time limit; in that limit the deterministic sampler traces out a smooth curve
+admits a continuous-time limit.
+In that limit the deterministic sampler traces out a smooth curve

-governed by an ordinary differential equation — a probability-flow ODE — rather than a noisy,
+governed by an ordinary differential equation, a probability-flow ODE, rather than a noisy

 stochastic walk.
 Flow matching takes this deterministic, continuous-time picture as primary, and in